-A: The Annual Meeting is being held to: (1) elect two Class I Trustees, who will serve for a term of three years until the annual election of Trustees in the year 2017 and the election and qualification of their successors and (2) conduct an advisory (nonbinding) vote to approve named executive officer compensation, (3) to ratify the selection of KPMG LLP, as the Trust's independent registered public accounting firm for the fiscal year ending December 31, 2014; and (4) transact such other business as may properly be brought before the meeting or any adjournment thereof.
+A: The Annual Meeting is being held to: (1) elect two Class I Trustees, who will serve for a term of three years until the annual election of Trustees in the year 2020 and the election and qualification of their successors; (2) conduct an advisory (nonbinding) vote to approve named executive officer compensation; (3) conduct an advisory (nonbinding) vote on the frequency of future advisory shareholder votes to approve named executive officer compensation; (4) ratify the selection of KPMG LLP, as the Trust's independent registered public accounting firm for the fiscal year ending December 31, 2017; (5) transact such other business as may properly be brought before the meeting or any adjournment thereof.
 We will also discuss our business and be available for your comments and discussion.